Saving Data Using SQL

 DELETE FROM S02.CASHBOOK WHERE ID = :ID

-Sample SQL Commands for SQL Server Compact and SQLite
+Sample SQL Commands for SQLite

 Select code: